-The main difference in growth habits between hemp and marijuana are specific to the resin produced by female flower buds.
+The main difference in growth habits between hemp and marijuana is specific to the resin produced by female flower buds.
 The resin on marijuana strains tends to be much thicker and stickier than hemp.
 This resin is where the majority of the CBD, THC, and other cannabinoids are produced.

-Hemp, on the other hand, produces far less resin and will tend to accumulate the valuable cannabinoids within its dark, rich leaves.
+Hemp, on the other hand, produces far less resin and will tend to accumulate valuable cannabinoids within its dark, rich leaves.